senpai-notices/Bookstore/README.md

 ## Back-end

 ### If project not added in NetBean
 Delete `build.xml` in the project root.
+NetBeans may prevent an import if there is `build.xml`.
 > File -> New Project -> Java EE -> Enterprise Application with Existing Sources -> next

 >